gupta-himanshu/java-for-beginners/string-handling/key-points.md

 3. In Java 2, version 1.4, both String and StringBuffer implement the CharSequence interface.

 4. The contents of a String instance cannot be changed after it has been created, but, a variable declared as a String reference can be changed to point at some other String object at any time.

+5. The contents of the array are copied whenever we create a String object from an array.
+If we modify the contents of the array after we have created the string, the String will be unchanged.